EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_subscription_unsubscription.md

 * rcv-settle-mode : first (0)
 * snd-settle-mode : unsettled (0)

-The MQTT client sends a _SUBSCRIBE_ message to FE.
-The desired QoS levels for the subscribing topics are represented by corresponding “snd-settle-mode” and “rcv-settle-mode”.

-* QoS 0 :
-  * snd-settle-mode : settled (1)
-* QoS 1 :
-  * rcv-settle-mode : first (0)
-  * snd-settle-mode : unsettled (0)
-* QoS 2 :
-  * rcv-settle-mode: second (1)
-  * snd-settle-mode : unsettled (1)

-The FE maps the _SUBSCRIBE_ message to the following AMQP message.
+The MQTT client sends a _SUBSCRIBE_ message to FE which maps the _SUBSCRIBE_ message to the following AMQP message.

 **AMQP_SUBSCRIBE** : sent to the SS in order to ask establishing a route between the topics and unique client address $mqtt.to.[client-id].